 Where can you get the freshest meal in Korea?
-Simple answer.
+Simple.
 Korean restaurants.

-Western-style restaurants serve familiar dishes like burgers with cheese.
-But Korea’s limited farmland makes scarce cow and pig bits.
-Owners often substitute sub par ingredients to save a few won.
+Korea’s fast food and Western-style restaurants serve familiar dishes: burgers, pizza, pasta.
+But the nation’s limited farmland makes cow and pig bits scarce.
+Owners often “substitute” ingredients to save a few won (₩).

 How To Eat

-So you plop down on the floor of a Korean restaurant, take off your helmet, and glance at the menu on the wall.
+So you plop down on the floor of a Korean restaurant.
+Take off your helmet and glance at the menu on the wall.
 Oh, no!
 Where’s the English?
-You see rows of Hangul priced anywhere from ₩6,000 to ₩50,000.
+All you see are rows of Hangul (한굴) priced any between ₩6,000 ($5) to ₩50,000 ($42).

 ₩50,000 for lunch?
 Don’t worry.
 We’ll explain.